 Following random people on Instagram and speaking your mind on their work; telling them they are doing good when so, and hyping them up when they are willingly putting themselves out there for the world to see.
 Coming out with my own blog and YouTube channel was and still is nerve-racking.
 Supporting those that are following pursuing their passion is the sweetest thing anybody can do, in my mind.

-If i’m being honest here, on Valentines day my freshman year of college I took myself to a movie BY MYSELF, to go watch a love story mainly because I wanted to go and nobody could make time to go with me.
-From that point on I love taking myself of a date, who cares if you are sitting at a table eating dinner by yourself.
-Those are the times you reflect on my life, really clear your head, decide what your goals are and thoroughly evaluate life and all set goals.
+If I’m being honest here, on Valentine’s day my freshman year of college I took myself to a movie BY MYSELF, to go watch a love story mainly because I wanted to go and nobody could make time to go with me.
+From that point on I love taking myself off a date, who cares if you are sitting at a table eating dinner by yourself.
+Those are the times you reflect on my life, really clear your head, decide what your goals are, and thoroughly evaluate life and all set goals.

 Know who you are, what you are able to do/provide individually.
 This changes your perspective on numerous levels; in relationships, careers, dreams, and simply connect with people through day-to-day activities.
 NEVER SETTLE!

 Growing up I was accustom to the importance of materials in relation to my status at my high school.
 I cared more about what jeans and handbag I would be carrying rather than my grades.
 Some girls tried describing to me the “importance” of carrying a Starbucks coffee every morning because it was an “accessory” to their outfits.
 This is when I drew the line.
-During my high school graduation my father wrote me a letter saying how proud he was of me and not to let society make me think materials mean more than family and self worth.
-That sunk in more than anything anybody else said that day about pursuing my (hopefully) big dollar degree.
+During my high school graduation, my father wrote me a letter saying how proud he was of me and not letting society make me think materials mean more than family and self-worth.
+That sunk in more than anything anybody else said that day about pursuing my (hopefully) big-dollar degree.